jd/tenacity/doc/source/index.rst

 Examples
 ----------

-As you saw above, the default behavior is to retry forever without waiting.
+As you saw above, the default behavior is to retry forever without waiting when an exception is raised.

 .. code-block:: python

     @retry
     def never_give_up_never_surrender():
-        print("Retry forever ignoring Exceptions, don't wait between retries")
+        print("Retry forever ignoring Exceptions, don't wait between retries") raise Exception

 Let's be a little less persistent and set some boundaries, such as the number of attempts before giving up.